cbrgm/sync-secrets-action/README.md

 Key design principles guiding my action development include:

-- **Standardizing Inputs**: Adopting kebab-case for inputs and adding aliases to reduce potential user errors, inspired by the conventions seen in the repositories listed.
+- **Standardizing Inputs**: Adopting kebab-case for inputs, inspired by the conventions seen in the repositories listed.
-- **Enhancing Matching Logic**: Utilizing GitHub Search syntax over regex for repository targeting to leverage familiarity and simplify testing, a refinement based on operational insights from these actions.
+- **Enhancing Matching Logic**: Utilizing GitHub Search syntax over regex for repository targeting.
 - **Explicit Secret Specification**: Preferring direct secret naming to regex patterns for clarity and precision, addressing complexity and confusion observed in the existing actions.

-These principles aim to streamline GitHub workflow setups, improve UX, and ensure the synchronization process is both predictable and secure.

 ## Contributing & License

 * **Contributions Welcome!**: Interested in improving or adding features?
-Check our [Contributing Guide](https://github.com/cbrgm/pr-size-labeler-action/blob/main/CONTRIBUTING.md) for instructions on submitting changes and setting up development environment.
+Check the [Contributing Guide](https://github.com/cbrgm/sync-secrets-action/blob/main/CONTRIBUTING.md) for instructions on submitting changes and setting up development environment.
-* **Open-Source & Free**: Developed in my spare time, available for free under [Apache 2.0 License](https://github.com/cbrgm/pr-size-labeler-action/blob/main/LICENSE).
-License details your rights and obligations.
+* **Free & Open**: Made during free time, costs nothing.
+See [Apache 2.0 License](https://github.com/cbrgm/sync-secrets-action/blob/main/LICENSE) for your rights.
 * **Your Involvement Matters**: Code contributions, suggestions, feedback crucial for improvement and success.
 Let's maintain it as a useful resource for all 🌍.